gvwilson/sdxjs/src/file-backup/index.md

-1. The outputs look like random numbers: they are unpredictable and evenly distributed (i.e., the odds of getting any specific hash code are the same)
+1. The outputs look like random numbers: they are unpredictable and evenly distributed (i.e., the odds of getting any specific hash code are the same).

 It's easy to write a bad hash function, but very hard to write one that qualifies as cryptographic.